AmuProjects/DSA_TIC-TAC-TOE_Ultimate-Edition-Group-1/README.md

    g++ -o tictactoe TicTacToe.cpp

-2.**Just Download the file or copy the code and run it with your local IDE we will recommend you to use CODEBLOCK**
+2. **Just Download the file or copy the code and run it with your local IDE we will recommend you to use CODEBLOCK**

 ---